 - In some rare cases, students may petition the department for exceptions to the major requirements.
 Such petitions must be presented to the department for approval in advance.

-- Final evaluation of the major program will consist of written work, including a thesis, and an oral examination completed in the context of the Senior Seminar, Religion 399b.
+- Final evaluation of the major program will consist of written work, including a thesis, and an oral examination completed in the context of the Senior Seminar, Religion 398a and 399b.

 Advising for the major takes place in individual meetings between majors and faculty advisors and in a departmental colloquium held once each semester.
 At this colloquium, majors will present their proposed programs of study with particular attention to their work in the area of concentration.
 All majors should fill out and bring the Religion Major Worksheet to the colloquium.